-The George Mason University, School of Business, invites applications for an Academic Advisor.
+The George Mason University School of Business, invites applications for an Academic Advisor.
 The Academic Advisor engages students in interpreting and applying George Mason University and the School of Business programs and services, requirements, policies and procedures.
-As well as, evaluating students' academic progress; providing guidance in determining students' academic interests and objectives; and aiding them to develop long-range academic and career plans.
+The Academic Advisor also evaluates students' academic progress, provides guidance in determining students' academic interests and objectives, and aids them to develop long-range academic and career plans.
 The Academic Advisor position is a full-time staff position with full benefits.

 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.
 Mason is the most diverse public university in Virginia and 12th nationally, based on the U.S. News & World Report 2022 Best Colleges list.
 Washington, D.C. is ranked the 30th most racially and ethnically diverse city nationally amongst cities with a population of at least 300,000 people according to the U.S. News & World Report 2018 Diversity Ranking.

 The Academic Advisor has responsibilities in the following areas: